Dragonwyck (film): Plot

-Nicholas later confesses to Miranda that he was unhappy with his wife for not bearing him a son after being rendered infertile by the birth of Katrine.
-At the same time, he admits having romantic feelings for Miranda.
-Miranda returns the sentiment, but returns to Greenwich to put some distance between them.
-Two months later, Nicholas arrives and asks for her hand in marriage.
-Ephraim and Abigail reluctantly consent, and Miranda becomes pregnant not long after the wedding.
-Nicholas is thrilled by the news, though he quarrels with her over her simple faith in a God as the semi-feudal system of patroon land ownership and tenancy crumbled around him.
-However, when their baby is revealed to have a defective heart and dies immediately after his baptism, a heartbroken and embittered Nicholas withdraws alone to an attic room at Dragonwyck and becomes a drug addict.
-Peg O'Malley, Miranda's semi-lame loyal maid, fears for Miranda's life and calls upon Dr. Jeff Turner for help.
+Nicholas tells Miranda he was unhappy that Johanna was unable to bear him a son after Katrine's birth left her unable to have more children.
+He also admits having romantic feelings for Miranda.
+She reciprocates his feelings, but returns to Greenwich.
+Two months later, Nicholas arrives and proposes marriage.
+Miranda's parents, Ephraim and Abigail, reluctantly consent.
+Nicholas is thrilled when Miranda becomes pregnant soon after the wedding, but they quarrel over her simple faith in a God as the semi-feudal system of patroon land ownership and tenancy crumbles around him.
+When their infant son dies immediately after being baptized, a heartbroken and embittered Nicholas isolates himself in the attic and becomes a drug addict.
+Peg O'Malley, Miranda's loyal maid, fears for Miranda's life and calls upon Dr. Turner for help.

-Turner arrives as Nicholas is suffering a psychotic episode characterized by auditory hallucinations and realizes that Johanna's death was not an accident; Nicholas poisoned Johanna with a sprig from an Oleander bush he'd sprinkled in her food.

-Turner accuses Nicholas of murder and insinuates he is planning to murder Miranda as well.
-Insulted, Nicholas lunges at Turner and the two brawl on the floor with the younger Turner ultimately knocking Nicholas out.
-Peggy spirits Miranda away from Nicholas for her safety.
+Turner arrives as Nicholas is suffering a psychotic episode characterized by auditory hallucinations.
+He realizes Nicholas fatally poisoned Johanna.
+Nicholas implies he is plotting Miranda's murder.
+He lunges at Turner, and the two brawl with the younger Turner ultimately knocking Nicholas out.
+Peggy spirits Miranda away for safety.

-An increasingly volatile and dangerous Nicholas grabs a pistol and goes to the Kermesse grounds in an attempt to revive patroon authority by reliving old tenant rituals, but as if in answer to his fantasies as well as his worst fears, Turner arrives with the tenant farmers, the mayor, and the sheriff and arrests him for the murder of his wife.
-When he resists arrest and reaches for his gun, Nicholas is shot to death.
+An increasingly volatile and dangerous Nicholas grabs a pistol and goes to the Kermesse grounds in an attempt to revive patroonal authority by restoring old rituals of tenancy.
+Turner arrives with the tenant farmers, the mayor, and the sheriff, to arrest Nicholas for his first wife's murder.
+When Nicholas reaches for his gun, he is fatally shot.

-Miranda returns accompanied by Turner to her family in Greenwich.
-As they part, Turner repeats the exact words he spoke when he first tried unsuccessfully to woo Miranda: Can he see her again, he asks?
-I suppose so, says Miranda."Will a week be too soon? asks Dr. Turner, and the film ends.
+Turner escorts Miranda to her family's Greenwich farm.
+As they part, Turner, who previously attempted to court Miranda, asks to see her again.
+She agrees that he may.